 In the same way, you’re not supposed to copy and paste one of your already written articles.
 The LinkedIn algorithm might not hurt you, but the tone and voice of your post might not suit the LinkedIn audience.

 Keep in mind that it is a forum for professionals and people who want to learn something new and productive.
-Try to write the articles for the professionals with some useful and informative material.
+Try to write articles for professionals with some useful and informative material.

 Time is money, and nobody knows this better than the professionals.
 In my opinion, you must keep your articles around 500 to 700 words but not less than 300 words.
 R